Photographs from previous students using close-up techniques.

 Other Helpful Resources

-[20 min] Photo Selection
+[20 min] Photo Selection (Individual Work)

 Create Your Photo Grid

-Arrange in a grid layout (max 4 per page) using:
+Arrange in a grid (2x2) layout using:

 PowerPoint, Word, Canva, Pages, or Keynote